richardbiely/gaia-ecs/README.md

 Sometimes we need to wait for the result of another operation before we can proceed.
 To achieve this we need to use low-level API and handle job registration and submitting jobs on our own.
 >**NOTE:<br/>**
 This is because once submitted we can not modify the job anymore.
-If we could, dependencies would not necessary be adhered to.
+If we could, dependencies would not necessary be adhered to.<br/>
 Let us say there is a job A depending on job B. If job A is submitted before creating the dependency, a worker thread could execute the job before the dependency is created.
 As a result, the dependency would not be respected and job A would be free to finish before job B.

 ```cpp
 mt::Job job0;